 The Transactions

-The Parties will continue to meet to discuss the Transactions and the necessary agreements relating thereto.
-The Parties have commenced and may continue investigation and evaluation regarding the Transactions.
-The Parties will assist each other in any such investigation and evaluation and each Party will disclose to the other all relevant information in its possession pertaining thereto.
-It is understood that neither Party is, by virtue of this LOI, undertaking any liability with regard to the Transactions; any such undertaking would be addressed in a subsequent definitive agreement.
+The Parties will continue to meet to negotiate the Transactions and the necessary agreements relating thereto.
+The Parties have commenced and will continue investigation, evaluation, and negotiation regarding the Transactions.
+The Parties will continue in good faith to cooperate with each other in any such investigation, evaluation, and negotiation.
+It is understood that neither Party is, by virtue of this LOI, is undertaking any liability with regard to the Transactions; any such undertaking would be addressed in a subsequent definitive agreement.

 2. Neither Party is obligated hereunder to enter into any definitive agreement with the other with respect to the Transactions.